My Honest Review of The Google Project Management Certification

 Introduction

-As someone who’s been managing projects in my day-job for the past couple years, I decided I wanted to better understand the methodology behind project management.
-Even though my job title isn’t “Project Manager”, I’ve been managing lots of projects and want to know how to do it more efficiently.
+As someone who has managed several projects in my day-job, I decided I wanted to better understand the methodology behind project management.
+Even though my job title isn’t “Project Manager”, I’ve managed lots of projects and want to know be more effective.

 Some might wonder why I would take the certification if I don’t plan on being a full-time project manager?

-Well, five years into working at start-ups I’ve realized that project management is a crucial skill in most jobs.
+Well, five years into working at start-ups I’ve realized that project management is a crucial skill in nearly all roles.
 Whether you work in marketing, web development, sales, or customer support, you’re managing projects.
 It’s a skill that will improve your career no matter what field you’re in.

 So I decided to take the Google Project Management Certification.
-I recently completed it and will provide my review.
+I recently completed it and tell you what I think and if it's worth taking.

 Is the information relevant?

 The courses cover topics like Agile methodology, Scrum, RACI charts, stakeholder management, data-driven project management, Kanban boards, Asana, and Trello.
-Although you might not recognize some of these words, they are commonplace terms and technologies in companies today.
+Although you might not recognize some of these words, they are commonplace terms and technologies in any company that takes project management seriously.

-So yes, the skills you learn in the course can be implemented in the workplace and are highly relevant to all companies.
+So yes, the skills you learn in the course can be implemented in the workplace and are useful in all settings.

-While the Project Management Institute holds the title of "industry standard" for project management certifications, it’d worth noting that the Google certification can help you prepare for this level of recognition.
+While the Project Management Institute holds the title of "industry standard" for project management certifications, it’s worth noting that the Google certification can help you prepare for an accreditated project management certification.

 On the course page, Google has this statement: